Inflatable vision unit

-An inflatable vision unit (IVU, sold under the trademark Emergency Vision Assurance System or EVAS) is an aircraft safety device which is deployed in the event of heavy smoke in the cockpit, and provides a volume of clear air with clear plastic windows on either side, through which the pilot can see key flight instruments and see out the front windscreen.
+An inflatable vision unit (IVU, sold under the trademark Emergency Vision Assurance System or EVAS) is an aircraft safety device which is deployed in the event of heavy smoke in the cockpit, and provides a volume of clear air with clear plastic windows on either end, through which the pilot can see key flight instruments and see out the front windscreen.
 As of October 2019, it was the only such device approved by the Federal Aviation Administration.

 The EVAS device was invented by Bertil Werjefelt, with patents issued in 1994 and 2000.
 Its installation cost is about US$30,000, roughly equivalent to a cockpit window pane, according to its inventor.

 Operation

 When stowed, the EVAS measures 3 by 8.5 by 10 in.
 In the event that smoke in the cockpit obscures a pilot's vision and cannot be cleared by a smoke evacuation system, the IVU device is manually unstowed and inflated in under thirty seconds by using a pull tab, making contact with the instrument panel and windscreen.
-By placing their smoke goggles against the window on the other side of the unit, the pilot is afforded a clear view of their instruments and windscreen.
+By placing their smoke goggles against the window on the other end of the unit, the pilot is afforded a clear view of their instruments and windscreen.
 The IVU includes a pump, 0.3-micron air filter, and battery to provide for two hours of operation in order to seek an emergency landing.